DexiTheOne/RoboTech-Delta-Robot/README.md

 Nothing is ever as easy as it seems, especially when dealing with the kinematics of a Delta Robot.
 Any misalignment in the construction greatly skews dimensional accuracy and therefore causes very unexpected behaviors.
 Some manual calibration was needed.

 The overall mechanical system has proven to be functional, but could certainly improve in ways that increase reliability and rigidity.
-Of course with a 36 hour time limit and 4 hours of 3D printing, this is the best that I could come up with.
+Of course, with a 36 hour time limit and 4 hours of 3D printing, this is the best that I could come up with.

 Thank you for your interest!